Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 In this article, I'll cover the current state of YouTube's internal API, highlight the most important changes, and explain how everything works today.
 Just like before, I will focus on the video playback aspect of the platform, outlining everything you need to do in order to resolve video streams and download them.

-## Resolving video metadata and stream manifest
+## Retrieving video metadata and downloading streams

 If you've worked with YouTube in the past, you'll probably remember `get_video_info`.
 This internal API controller was used throughout YouTube's client code to retrieve video metadata, available streams, and everything else the player needed to render it.
 The origin of this endpoint traces back to the Flash Player days of YouTube, and it was still available as late as July 2021, before it was finally removed.

 Besides `get_video_info`, YouTube has also dropped many other endpoints, such as `get_video_metadata` ([in November 2017](https://github.com/Tyrrrz/YoutubeExplode/issues/66)) and `list_ajax` ([in February 2021](https://github.com/Tyrrrz/YoutubeExplode/issues/501)), as part of a larger effort to establish a more organized API structure.
 Now, instead of having a bunch of randomly scattered endpoints with unpredictable formats and usage patterns, YouTube's internal API is comprised out of a coherent set of routes nested underneath the `/youtubei/v1/` path.

 In particular, much of the data previously available from `get_video_info` can now be pulled using the `/youtubei/v1/player` route.
-Unlike its predecessor, this endpoint expects a `POST` request with JSON data, which is also a fair bit more involved.
+Unlike its predecessor, this endpoint expects a `POST` request with JSON data, which is also a fair bit more involved than before.
 Here is how it looks:

 ```json
 // POST https://www.youtube.com/youtubei/v1/player?key=AIzaSyAO_FJ2SlqU8Q4STEHLGCilw_Y9_11qcW8